jolau/VibrationDAQ/README.md

 7. `sudo make install`

 ## Usage
+### Workflow
+1. Connect to the Raspberry Pi and adapt the `~Documents/config.yaml` to your requirements.
+Make sure that auto-start is enabled.
+2. Mount the vibration sensor with the provided double sided tape [TODO]().
+This shouldn't distort the vibration to much.
+3. Do your flight.
+4. Download the collected data over SFTP.
+I recommend to also download the used config file.
+5. Identify the UTC timestamp when the interesting stuff happened (usually done with WingtraExplorer)
+6. Open the corresponding vibration CSV file in Google Sheets.
+    - For FFT measurement:
+        - Hide the first two data points as these have usually very high magnitude and don't give meaningful information
+        - Plot the data using a column chart.
+Example: [Vibration measurement of hovering](https://docs.google.com/spreadsheets/d/14JSqheOBy3_jz8b8ZHsbf1Y1i3Q_0ggUan1x36afFEI/edit?usp=sharing)

 ### Status led
 If the status led is enabled in config, it will glow when running:
 - Constant glow: data acquisition is running normally